hyperia-sk/remote-branch-housekeeping/README.md

 ## GIT Remote Branch Housekeeping

-> `git remote-branch-hosekeeping` is a simple and efficient way to delete remote branches from git repository.
+> `git remote-branch-hosekeeping` is a simple and efficient way to delete remote merged branches from git repository.

 ## Screenshots